 Going beyond Neutrals

 The blazer is meant to be worn in colors beyond the neutrals.
-It also looks great with patches, think school boy style.
+It also looks great with patches, think school-boy style.
 You can even make its color your signature style like Sarah Palin‘s red blazer.
 Here the circle closes again.
 And last, but not least, another fool proof style recipe to re-visit:

-Stylist tip: Revisit the classic: Wear a red blazer with a chambray button-down, pearl necklace, bf jeans and leopard-print pumps.
+Tip: Wear a red blazer with a chambray button-down, pearl necklace, bf jeans and leopard-print pumps.

 The Iconic White Blazer